-As with most garments on the rack, keep in mind that you can make them smaller by one or two sizes, but generally not bigger.
-Never have extreme alterations done since it will distort proportions of belt tine, buttons, pockets etc. and you will look unintentionally awkward, despite all your efforts.
+As with most garments on the rack, keep in mind that you can make them smaller by one or two sizes, but rarely bigger.
+Never have extreme alterations done since it will distort proportions of belt line, buttons, pockets, etc., and you will look unintentionally awkward, despite all your efforts.

 Where to Buy a Trench Coat?

 Basically, you have three options.